FindingMiGo/kso_tester/README.md

 - First, clone this tester.
 - Next, erase this tester.
-- Then continue the review with your own eyes and hands
+- Then continue the review with YOUR OWN EYES AND HANDS.
 - Enjoy!

 **"kso_tester" is Confidential.**